monsterb/port-status/README.md

-# port-status
+# portstatus

-Port Status is a very simple Python 3 script to find out if a port is open or closed.
+Portstatus is a very simple Python 3 script to find out if a port is open or closed.